Justin Outten

-Justin Outten (born October 26, 1983) is an American football coach who is the running backs coach and run game coordinator for the Tennessee Titans of the National Football League (NFL).
-He previously served an assistant coach for the Atlanta Falcons and Green Bay Packers and was the offensive coordinator for the Denver Broncos in 2022.
+Justin Outten (born October 26, 1983) is an American football coach who currently serves as the run game specialist for the Seattle Seahawks of the National Football League (NFL).
+He has previously served an assistant coach for the Atlanta Falcons and Green Bay Packers and was the offensive coordinator for the Denver Broncos in 2022.
 Outten played college football as a center at Syracuse University.

 Early years

 A native of Doylestown, Pennsylvania, Outten attended and played high school football as a center at Central Bucks High School West.
 Outten was a two-year starter at center for the Syracuse Orange during the coaching transition from Paul Pasqualoni to Greg Robinson, from 2003-06.

 Coaching career

 Syracuse

 In 2007, Outten began his coaching career at his alma mater, Syracuse University, as a graduate assistant.

 Westfield HS

 In 2008, Outten was hired to become Offensive Line Coach at Westfield High School in Houston, Texas.
 He later added titles of assistant head coach and offensive coordinator at the school.